 Writing and seeing her vision become reality was the turning point in her depression.
 Like Emma Thompson and Carrier Fisher, Rowling discovered the power of writing to beat depression.
 Not just writing a little bit, but building it as a daily discipline and seeing it through.
 Writing generates more structure in one’s life, countering the unstructured and chaotic lifestyle that mental health problems can produce.
 Secondly, writing also helps people get out of their head.
 Concentrating on the page and letting it all come out is healing, meditative and therapeutic.
 Writing interlinks the two brain hemispheres and encourages healthier brain function.

-She’s open to discussing her depression in an effort to distigmatise the disease that affects millions worldwide.
-Rowling married Neil Murray and together they raise three children in Scotland.
+She’s open to discussing her depression in an effort to destigmatise the disease that affects millions worldwide.
 While she’s found fame difficult at times she has managed it admirably, is an active philanthropist and has carried herself with grace and thoughtfulness.

 Harry Potter has enriched the world in a magical way, and J.K.
 Rowling’s victory over depression also lifts our hopes and hearts.